 The Natural History Museum is committed to sharing its world-renowned collections of over 80 million specimens with local and global audiences.

-The Natural History Museum collections are reopening
+The Natural History Museum collections are open

 This also means that we will require 12 months minimum notice period between the official loan request and opening rather than nine months.